-Here's the early weather forecast for Reading & Leeds 2023
+Here's the latest weather forecast for Reading & Leeds 2023

 Reading Festival

-Thursday August 24: Light rain and a gentle breeze, with temperatures peaking at 21° and lows of 12°.
+Thursday August 24: Sunny intervals and a gentle breeze, with temperatures peaking at 23° and lows of 11°.

-Friday August 25: Drizzle and a gentle breeze, with temperatures peaking at 19° and lows of 11°.
+Friday August 25: Light rain and a gentle breeze, with temperatures peaking at 20° and lows of 10°.

 Leeds Festival

-Thursday August 24: Light rain and a gentle breeze, with temperatures peaking at 19° and lows of 11°.
+Thursday August 24: Sunny intervals and a gentle breeze, with temperatures peaking at 19° and lows of 11°.

-Saturday August 26: Light rain and a moderate breeze, with temperatures peaking at 17° and lows of 12°.
+Saturday August 26: Light rain showers and a moderate breeze, with temperatures peaking at 18° and lows of 10°.

-Sunday August 28: Light rain and a gentle breeze, with temperatures peaking at 18° and lows of 11°.
+Sunday August 28: Drizzle and a gentle breeze, with temperatures peaking at 18° and lows of 11°.

 Also set to play the joint festivals are the likes of Wet Leg, Bicep, Becky Hill, Steve Lacy, Central Cee, MUNA, The Snuts and Tion Wayne.